top of page

 WHITE PAPER

-In 1997, the decision was made to expand and relocate the House of Charity from its long-time home on West Main Street to its current location, which was chosen by the City of Spokane in late 1998.
-The decision was made because that part of the City, which has now become the highly successful and developed University District, was nearly abandoned and extremely run down in the late 90’s.
+In 1997, the decision was made to expand and relocate the House of Charity from its long-time home on West Main Street to its current location at 32 W. Pacific, which was chosen by the city of Spokane in late 1998.
+The decision was made because that part of the city, which has now become the highly successful and developed University District, was nearly abandoned and extremely run down in the late 90’s.
 The new House of Charity construction was completed in the Spring of 2000, and we began operations in our current location.

 Times have also changed in many positive ways with regards to homelessness.
 In the past 3-5 years, several other low- barrier shelter providers have come into existence and are willing and able to provide services to any/all of the homeless population in our community.
 After so many decades, we are no longer the only organization who can or will do this important work.
 We are blessed by these other organizations.

-All of the above has led us to the conclusion that we should investigate the transition of the House of Charity into a new Catalyst-type model at a new location.
+All of the above has led us to the conclusion that we should investigate the transition of the House of Charity into a new Catalyst-type model at a new location, possibly where the current Catalyst sits.
 Our new model hopes to provide a higher degree of enhanced services with more trauma-informed, private, individual sleeping and living spaces—and still provide specialized services for individuals who are medically fragile in need of respite care.
 We will continue to be open to serving all who want to engage in our program and have seen that the mix of privacy, autonomy and enhanced services can equate to successful transition out of homelessness for our most vulnerable community members.

 bottom of page